PanIndustrial-Org/icrc7.mo/README.md

 - get_canister - A function to retrieve the canister this class is running on
 - get_time - A function to retrieve the current time to make testing easier
 - refresh_state - A function to call to refresh the state of your class. useful in async environments where state may change after an await - provided for future compatibility.
-- ledger - used to provide compatibility with ICRC3 based transaction logs.
-When used in conjucntion with ICRC3.mo you will get an ICRC3 compatible transaction log complete with self archiving.
+- add_ledger_transaction - used to provide compatibility with ICRC3 based transaction logs.
+When used in conjunction with ICRC3.mo you will get an ICRC3 compatible transaction log complete with self archiving.
+- can_transfer - override functions to access and manipulate a transfer transaction just before it is committed.
+- can_mint - override functions to access and manipulate a mint transaction just before it is committed.
+- can_burn - override functions to access and manipulate a burn transaction just before it is committed.

 ### Input Init Args